Free Online Course

 History of Hiragana:

 Hiragana’s origin is Chinese characters.
 However, Hiragana is functioning only as sound and doesn’t have any meaning.
 Hiragana was called “Kana” or “Onna-te”, it was mainly used among women for a long time.
-They used Hiragana for writing stories, diary, letters, and waka (Poems).
+They used Hiragana for writing stories, diaries, letters, and waka (Poems).
 Women using Kanji was not undesirable.
 After going through few language developments such as “Manyou-gana” (8th century) and “Sou-gana” (9th century), and became the current Hiragana letters.
 The accurate time when Hiragana was completed is still unknown.

 Currently, we say Hiragana has 46 letters.
 However, until the Edo period, Hiragana has 50 letters.
 The Japanese language has been changing and those four letters sound went extinct.